CyberArk vs JumpServer: A direct comparison

 This is where the gap between the two platforms is most visible.

-CyberArk deployment requires a dedicated infrastructure team familiar with Windows Server administration.
-The minimal production setup involves:
+CyberArk deployment requires a dedicated infrastructure team with Windows Server administration experience.
+A minimal production setup involves:

 • Digital Vault (isolated Windows Server, often air-gapped)